Rights & Reproductions

 G. DIGITAL MILLENNIUM COPYRIGHT ACT

 The Museum will receive communications from individuals who claim that content on the UAMN website infringes on their copyright.
-This information should be in writing and addressed to the UA Chief Information Technology Officer.
-All claims will be forwarded to the Office of Technology Transfer or the Office of the General Counsel for review.
+This information should be in writing and addressed to the Office of the General Counsel for review.